davevanveen/davevanveen.github.io/_projects/books.md

 * <a href="#se">Self-help</a>
 * <a href="#so">Social Psychology</a>
 * <a href="#sp">Spirituality</a>

-I'd love to hear which books have inspired you recently!
-Don't hesitate to reach out.
+* <a href="#tr">Travel</a>

+I hope this list evolves and expands often!
+Help the cause by making a suggestion; I'd love to hear from you.

 ---------------------------------------------
 <style>